-At Ackworth Howard CofE J&I School we are passionate about preparing our children by equipping them with life-long, transferable skills for an undetermined future.
+At Ackworth Howard CofE J&I School we are passionate about preparing our children by equipping them with life-long, transferable knowledge, skills and cultural capital for an undetermined future.
 We aim to take our children beyond expectation, offering an inclusive curriculum which provides a range of opportunities to participate and excel within and beyond the school day.

 Our creative, cross-curricular and topic based curriculum allows us to encourage children to follow lines of enquiry that appeal to them.
 Through expert direction and teaching, we endeavour to enable children to experience inspirational learning opportunities which allow them to be challenged and stimulated at all levels and build skills for life.

 The progress of every child is carefully and regularly monitored to ensure that teachers are aware of, and plan for, the needs of each individual child.

 Our definition of ‘The Curriculum’ is all the activities that we plan, organise and deliver in order to facilitate the development of our pupils, their learning, their personal growth and an understanding of British values.

 Whilst our curriculum includes the formal requirements of the National Curriculum, it also aims to provide a range of experiences to enhance and enrich learning and development of all.

 We broaden children's horizons through 'character education' and 'social actions' which we believe are essential in instilling the values we hold dearly.
 This aligns closely with our vision and our commitment to developing the whole child.

 We want our children to embrace our vision and values in order to create responsible and respectful citizens of the future and build a strong relationship between the whole school and its local community, to learn about and appreciate our role as part of national and global communities and to foster an understanding of the importance of being a responsible citizen.

 Our curriculum through the lens of the vision…